Delport121/Obsidian_Vault/02 - General Notes/Creating a driver stack.md

-# Setting up the driver stack
+# Setting up the driver stack for
 [Setting up the diver stack](https://f1tenth.readthedocs.io/en/foxy_test/getting_started/firmware/drive_workspace.html#doc-drive-workspace)
 This link shows how to create a basic f1tenth stack for the car.
-It contains a basic configurations and files for the vesc, ackerman steering and other things that the car require to operate.
+It contains the basic configurations and files for the vesc, ackerman steering and other things that the car require to operate.

-It does not appear to work out of the box for our car however, thus the following:
+It does not appear to work out of the box for our car.
+You my run into an error trying to run
 ### Error: `Urg` node crashes when running `bringup`
 The default stack also launches the `urg` node which is the lidar's node when you run `bringup.launch.py`.
 It's best to remove the line that launches the node in the launch file and launch the node manually.